- Top Section

 - MIX FX (Starter & Essentials Layouts).
 Mix FX provide an easy to use alternative to traditional effects.
 Simply sliding the crossfader from one deck to the other will automatically add an effect which will assist in blending the 2 decks together seamlessly.

 Clicking on the Mix FX button will provide a menu of available effects that are automatically activated every time the crossfader is moved.
-Select from None (for the feature to remain off), Filter, Echo, Reverb, Loop Roll, or Noise.
+Select from None (for the feature to remain off), Filter, Echo, Reverb, Loop Roll, Noise, or Echo Out.

 When an effect is selected it will remain active until either a new effect is selected, or the crossfader is moved to the closed position (far left or far right).